Viking River Cruises Danube Waltz itinerary may be one of the best Viking cruises we have done to date.

 A return trip will cost less than $4.

 A river cruise is designed to offer a sampling of experiences on a particular route.
 A degustation of destinations.
 Perhaps some of these destinations will impress you enough to want to return.

 The Danube Waltz cruise gave us an excellent sampling of each destination.
 We felt we experienced the best of these destinations without being rushed.

 Sure, we’ve now added some more destinations to our (long) list of places we would like to return and spend more time.
 As far as we are concerned, that’s a fantastic thing.

 Danube Waltz Cruise Facts

-We travelled from Budapest – Passau as guests of Viking Cruises on the Danube Waltz Cruise.
+We travelled from Budapest – Passau as guests of Viking River Cruises Danube on the Danube Waltz Cruise.